Minor in Mathematics

 Program Contact: Cornelius Nelan 203-582-8003

-Math is a universal language that is essential in the natural and social sciences, business and engineering.
+Mathematics is a universal language that is essential in the natural and social sciences, business and engineering.
 This minor gives you more than just a way to fine-tune specific mathematical skills; it also offers an opportunity to strengthen your logic, reasoning and problem-solving capabilities.

 In the mathematics minor, courses in advanced statistics teach you to analyze complex data and perform high-level research, while cryptography courses provide an introduction to the world of securing data and IT security.
 Geometric concepts apply as much to set design and the visual arts as they do to architecture and civil engineering.
-You’ll develop expertise that is applicable in nearly every field, from computer science and finance to education and health care, and obtain tools that will give you a competitive advantage.
+You will develop expertise that is applicable in nearly every field, from computer science and finance to education and health care, and obtain tools that will give you a competitive advantage.

 Mathematics Minor Curriculum